 - Zero dollars spent on clothing.
 That’s right.
 We’re going bare-ass naked in 2018!
 Woohoo!!!
 Seriously though, I had a goal this past year to not spend a dime on clothing.
 Instead, I ended up plunking down almost $800.
 How the hell does THAT happen?
 Well, my job moved from a more laid back, casual office, to the more uppity executive showcase HQ.
 There was tailoring involved.
 Annual cost avoidance going forward: $500

 - Ride my bike to work more often.
 I’ve got a really good setup being just 9 miles from work with most of the route on quiet side streets or bike paths.
 I even have a dedicated locker at the office.
 So, why the heck am I settling for a mere twice per week ride-in rate???
 Financial Panther needs to give me a comeuppance on this one.
-In 2018, my resolution is to ride in 3x per week, and get this, 1x per week through WINTER.
+In 2018, I resolve to ride in 3x per week and get this, 1x per week through WINTER.
 Annual savings (@$10 per bike commute vs. driving): $540

 - Pay more attention to my benefit plan.
 I’ve only got another year and a half to go before I retire from Corporate America, but it seems I waited until the tail end to grow a brain.
-That’s my way of admitting I F’ed up my benefits selection the last several years.
+That’s my way of admitting I F’ed up my benefits selection for the last several years.
 Nothing extreme mind you.
-I was simply too cheap to opt into our company’s $4 per month vision plan, which covers comprehensive eye-exams.
-I get an annual comprehensive eye exam because I get the occasional flare up of iritis.
+I was simply too cheap to opt into our company’s $4 per month vision plan, which covers comprehensive eye exams.
+I get an annual comprehensive eye exam because I get the occasional flare-up of iritis.
 The exams cost almost $250 each.
 To think, all these years I could have avoided paying over $200 for that.
 D’oh!
 Dammit!
-Grrr….
-Sigh….
-Now, at the end, we know better.
+Grrr… Sigh… Now, in the end, we know better.
 Savings: $202 per year.

 - Enjoy more live performances.
 Mrs. Cubert and I got to enjoy a stage performance this past weekend.
 We forked over $15 a pop to see a holiday satire stage act that brought out all of the emotions.
 It was funny as sin.
 Lucky us, Minneapolis is like a mini-New York City for live theater.
 Even the small, very local productions are well crafted.
 Quality theater in high supply means cheap tickets.
 I figure we need to ramp up our occasional date nights at least once a quarter to enjoy more of this art form.
 Added Cost: $320 per year.
 This is a trade-off I can stomach.
 Experiences are sometimes worth the money!